yacoob/aoc-2018/README.md

 * I'm under impression that this should be faster; `kitchen.scores` is growing, but I'm always chopping off same amount of elements, and single element access is `O(1)` for a vector.
+* After some very crude profiling, it turned out that `%` is expensive, and I can shave up to 30% of the wallclock time.
+Code turned ugly though, with added temporary variables and extra `if`s.

 ## 13th of December, puzzle #13
 * **Puzzle:** you're in maze of cart tracks, all alike.